public-key-cryptography/public-key-editor/README.md

 	periodicity which makes it susceptible to quantum computing.
 In addition, the complexity of elliptic curves makes the ciphers vulnerable to attack without solving the ecdlp or underlying math problem if the parameters a, b, and p are not chosen correctly, and nobody knows how to choose the parameters of the curves to protect against all unknown attacks.
+If the parameters are chosen correctly and a is congruent to zero modulo 3 then elliptic curve ciphers can be as secure as integer discrete log / factorization ciphers.

 	Ciphers based on polynomial factorization and error-correcting codes also are not used or included in the public key class because they are not secure for any key size.